AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Fuel delivery

-• Lodging, meals, and transportation if you get stuck while away from home
+Some plans include extras, like emergency car rental, or lodging, meals, and transportation if you get stuck while away from home (also known as travel expenses coverage).

 Why You Need Roadside Assistance

-You need roadside assistance because, without it, you’ll have to pay out of pocket for expensive services such as towing and lockouts.
+Without roadside assistance, you’ll have to pay out of pocket for expensive services such as towing and lockouts.
 These services could cost you hundreds of dollars, versus the roughly $100 you’d spend on a roadside assistance program yearly, if not less.

 Take the cost of towing, for example, which varies based on distance.